AradhyaRay05/Energy_Consumption_Tracker_for_Households/README.md

 - ❌ Inability to identify energy-hungry appliances

-- ❌ No predictive insights for future consumption  [Problem Background](#problem-background)
+- ❌ No predictive insights for future consumption

 - ❌ Missed opportunities to reduce carbon footprint- [Project Goals](#project-goals)